 Okay, so earlier in the year we were banging on about Can with the band’s fantastic experimental albums from the early 1970s: Tago Mago, Ege Bamyasi, and Future Days.

 It compiles their very best short songs, is a super place to start if you want to get into one of the best bands in the history of ever, so here’s a small selection as a taster.

 Shikako Maru Ten

 It’s short, it’s cool, and it’s the type of thing you could stick on a 30 hour loop and not get bored off.
 One for dinner parties when the After Eight mints are rolled out.

 Turtles Have Short Legs

 Arguably the band’s most upbeat song, this bouncy ditty is propelled by Liebezeit’s drumming, but there’s a searing moment of genius from Karoli at 2:30 when his guitar solo builds to a crescendo.

 Edited from the much longer Soon Over Babaluma (1974) album, it’s another example of the band on fun form with the playful, mysterious violin at work throughout.

 So, you have the glorious section at 1:30 onwards when everyone is in repose and contemplating their next moves.
-And, no, I don’t smoke with the angles I know.
+And, no, we don’t smoke with the angels we know.

 It makes for a nifty little single as well, although, really, just buy Future Days and listen to the whole bloody thing.
 You owe yourself that much.

-A sprawling 18 minute epic from Tago Mago, at the heart of this incredible song is Liebezeit’s remarkable drumming (he was renowned for his otherworldly metronomic abilities.
+Halleluwah is a sprawling 18-minute epic from Tago Mago, at the heart of this incredible song is Liebezeit’s remarkable drumming (he was renowned for his otherworldly metronomic abilities.

 We had to round off with one of the groovy numbers off Ege Bamasi and Spoon’s blend of electronic psychedelia is a harmonic and ever so charming piece of music.
-We can’t get bored of this one, Bob.